Miles just looked at Laura, ‘I can see how this sort of thing would get a person in, you interest me greatly. Go on.’

 Laura asked him why, when there were any number of boats they could have had.

-She would keep Durham on for now, run by Amelie, Young was pleased it had worked out and now arrived part two of the plan at the door – Dave Young.
-Older brother, a smiling, happy man, secure in his abilities and how he had things organized.
+She would keep Durham on for now, run by Amelie, Young was pleased it had worked out and now arrived part two of the plan – he was at the door right now – Dave Young.
+Older brother, smiling, happy man, secure in his abilities and how he had things organized.